holly257/DSA-Stack-and-Queue/README.md

     - Implement a isEmpty() function outside the Queue class that allows you to check if the queue is empty or not
     - Implement a display() function outside of the Queue class that lets you display what's in the queue.
     - Remove Spock from the queue and display the resulting queue.
-6. Create a queue class using Doubly linked List
+7. Create a queue class using Doubly linked List
     - Use the items listed in #6 and enqueue them to your queue.
     - Check to see who is first one on the Queue?
-7. Queue implementation using a stack
+8. Queue implementation using a stack
     - There are many ways to implement a queue.
 You have learned using singly linked list, and doubly linked list.
     - Keeping the concept of a queue in mind, implement a queue using 2 stacks and no other data structure.
 (You are not allowed to use a doubly linked list or array.
     - Use your stack implementation with a linked list from above to solve this problem.)
-8. Square dance pairing
+9. Square dance pairing
     - As people come to the dance floor, they should be paired off as quickly as possible: man with woman, man with woman, all the way down the line.
 If several men arrive in a row, they should be paired in the order they came, and likewise if several women do.
     - Maintain a queue of "spares" (men for whom you have no women yet, or vice versa), and pair them as appropriate.
-9. Square dance pairing
-    - As people come to the dance floor, they should be paired off as quickly as possible: man with woman, man with woman, all the way down the line.
-    - If several men arrive in a row, they should be paired in the order they came, and likewise if several women do.
-Maintain a queue of "spares" (men for whom you have no women yet, or vice versa), and pair them as appropriate.
 10. The Ophidian Bank
     - At the Ophidian Bank, a single teller serves a long queue of people.
     - New customers join the end of the queue, and the teller will serve a customer only if they have all of the appropriate paperwork.
     - Write a representation of this queue; 25% of the time (random), a customer's paperwork isn't quite right, and it's back to the end of the queue.
 Show what a few minutes of the bank's lobby would look like.
-#### not finished

-5. Sort Stack
-    - Write a program to sort a stack such that the smallest items are on the top (in ascending order).
-You can use an additional stack, but you may not use any other data structure (such as an array, or linked list).